 Ceramics in D minor – New kind of language

-Much akin to how musical rhythms emerge from the fluid interplay and transition of tones, a parallel interplay unfolds within the realm of a 3D printer.
-Governed by an algorithm, the nozzle orchestrates shifting and sliding movements, culminating in a cohesive body of work.
+Much akin to musical rhythms emerge from the fluid interplay and transition of tones, a parallel interplay unfolds within the realm of a 3D printer.
+Governed by an algorithm, the nozzle uses shifting and sliding movements, culminating in a body of work.
 Through an analysis of music, I’ve extracted its rhythmic values to craft 3D printing algorithms.
 These algorithms act as guiding forces, steering a 3D printer to fashion a collection of canvases that encapsulate the essence of a melody.
 This process mirrors the amalgamation of diverse notations converging to form a harmonious and evocative composition.

 My research goes beyond disciplinary boundaries, particularly focusing on the interplay, interdependence, and influence of musical rhythms.
-I investigate into the human condition, drawing compelling parallels between the harmonious collaboration of individual musicians and the intricate fabric of broader communities, extending its implications to society at large.
+I investigate into the human condition, drawing parallels between the collaboration of individual musicians and the intricate fabric of broader communities, extending its implications to society at large.

 Why La Folia